 'FARTHING!'

-'You vile little insect!', Horsefall hissed into his face.
-The stench of peppermints made Fred fart.
+insect!', Horsefall hissed into his face.
+The stench of peppermints made Fred

 'WHAT ARE YOU?'